 Some outpatient programmes offer day (ofter referred to as Dayhab), evening and/or weekend sessions which may be an option for someone who is still managing their addiction with their daily lives.
 For example, work, family and personal responsibilities.

 There are different levels of outpatient rehab and our Treatment Advisors are able to tailor a treatment plan that is bespoke to the individuals circumstance and requirements.
-To find out more information please contact our specialist team for a free assessment.
+They can also go through what to expect from outpatient treatment vs inpatient rehab.